Have an question? Call 310-hire

 This full-time program prepares graduates to provide nursing care in partnership with other health care professionals.
 Graduates will be able to care for selected clients chosen on the basis of acuity and complexity in a variety of settings.

 Please note: it is intended that this Access to Practical Nursing curriculum is used in conjunction with the Practical Nursing Provincial Curriculum (2012).
-Vancouver Community College would like to acknowledge that the first level of the Access to PN Curriculum was adapted from the Practical Nursing Provincial Curriculum (2012).
-An in-depth comparison of the Health Care Assistant Provincial Curriculum (2008) and the Practical Nursing Provincial Curriculum (2012) and identification of the curriculum gaps resulting from this comparison has lead to the development of this Access curriculum.
+The first level of the Access to PN Curriculum was adapted from the Practical Nursing Provincial Curriculum (2012).
+An in-depth comparison of the Health Care Assistant Provincial Curriculum (2008) and the Practical Nursing Provincial Curriculum (2012) and identification of the curriculum gaps resulting from this comparison has led to the development of this Access curriculum.
 The other levels are the same as courses in the Practical Nursing Provincial Curriculum (2012).

 Licensed Practical Nurses in BC provide nursing services to patients and their families across the lifespan in a variety of hospital, community, residential and home care environments working as an integral part of the health team in collaboration with Physicians, RNs and RPNs.
 LPNs practice nursing using their knowledge, skills, judgment, critical thinking and problem solving to provide safe, competent and ethical care.

 Comprehensive patient assessments serve as the basis for developing individual nursing care plans.
-Practical Nurses perform nursing interventions such as:
+As a Practical Nurse and valued member of the primary healthcare team you are qualified to:

 On completion of this program graduates will: